Hurryitup/oneletterbox/README.md

 - **Infrastructure**:
   - AWS CDK for infrastructure as code
   - DynamoDB for database
+  - Lambda for serverless functions
+  - SES for email processing
+  - S3 for email storage
   - IAM for access management

 ## Prerequisites